ASPSnippets

 da.Fill(ds);

-Note the above query will only work when Header Row is present in the Excel Sheet.
+Note: The above query will only work when Header Row is present in the Excel Sheet.

 XML Output of the Query